Frequently Asked Questions

 How many sessions will I need?

-I offer both short and longer term therapy.
-My experience is that the number of sessions necessary comes down to individual need and can vary widely.
-I usually suggest booking 6 sessions to begin with.
+I offer both short term and long term therapy.
+My experience is that the number of sessions necessary comes down to individual need and can vary significantly.
+It is standard practice to book 6 sessions to begin with.
 On the 6th session we will review how you are finding counselling and you can decide at that point whether you wish to extend.
 I am however flexible and if you wish you can just book a single session and decide thereafter whether you wish to have more.

 How regular are sessions and long does each one last ?

 Sessions are on a weekly basis.
 Each one will last for 50 minutes.
 This is what is considered to be the optimum amount of time for most people.
 If you wish to book a longer session you are always free to ask.
-It will depend on the availability of counselling rooms.
+It is something we can discuss together and would also depend on the availability of counselling rooms.

 How confidential is what I discuss in sessions?